jtb324/IBDCluster/documentation/inputs.md

 ---
 # Inputs:
 ---
 IBDCluster has a number of inputs, some of which are required and some that are optional.
-These are listed below:
+These are listed below.
+The required input files will be colored yellow while the optional ones will be grey:

 ---